kINo204/BUAA-Compiler/doc/Design.md

 ### 7.1 Design principles

+- Principle 0: Keep it simple.

 - Principle 1: good if nothing printed.
-Only print when something goes wrong, so that output files contains less info of no use.
+Only print when something goes wrong.

 - Principle 2: testing by incrementing; that is, testing a part of the basic functionalities, and use those already tested for the next testcase.